 Take, for instance, cycling infrastructure.
 Many people I have spoken with over the years regarding cycling report that the availability and quality of cycling infrastructure (e.g., bike lanes, bike routes, bike paths, bike racks on buses and trains, bike storage locations, etc.) is a key influence on their decision to ride their bikes or not.
 Some cite fear, but then fear of cycling in the city is in turn a product (in part) of the availability of infrastructure that reduces the risk involved.
 More formal studies confirm this.
 If the infrastructure is better and more ubiquitous, then choosing to cycle is much more likely, particularly when coupled with other cycling-friendly policy measures.

-Here, in the Netherlands where I currently reside as an academic visitor at Wageningen University, the notion that “if you build it, they will come” is expressed in the landscape.
+In the Netherlands where I spent 2016-2017 as an academic visitor at Wageningen University, the notion that “if you build it, they will come” is expressed in the landscape.
 Just about everywhere you turn, in almost any location in this country, particularly in towns and cities, you will find dedicated cycling infrastructure.

 Consider, for instance, the bike path in the northern city of Groningen pictured above.
 The bike path is the paved part!
 This specific section goes through a park, but it is integrated into a network of routes that criss-cross the city in all directions, including numerous segments that are physically separated from or wholly independent of automobile routes, as depicted here.
 Note also the segregation of bike and pedestrian tracks, a very common feature here.